La Crosse encephalitis: Signs and symptoms

 It takes 5 to 15 days after the bite of an infected mosquito to develop symptoms of LACV disease.
-Symptoms include nausea, headache, vomiting in milder cases and seizures, coma, paralysis and permanent brain damage in severe cases.
+Most people infected with the virus do not have symptoms.
+Symptoms may include nausea, headache, vomiting and fever in milder cases.

-LAC encephalitis initially presents as a nonspecific summertime illness with fever, headache, nausea, vomiting and lethargy.
-Severe disease occurs most commonly in children under the age of 16 and is characterized by seizures, coma, paralysis, and a variety of neurological sequelae after recovery.
+Severe disease occurs most commonly in children under the age of 16 and is characterized by, and seizures, coma, paralysis and permanent brain damage and a variety of neurological sequelae after recovery.
 Death from LAC encephalitis occurs in less than 1% of clinical cases.
-In many clinical settings, pediatric cases presenting with CNS involvement are routinely screened for herpes or enteroviral causes.
+In many clinical settings, pediatric cases presenting with CNS involvement are routinely screened for herpes simplex or enteroviral causes.
 Since there is no specific treatment for LAC encephalitis, physicians often do not request the tests required to specifically identify LAC virus, and the cases are reported as aseptic meningitis or viral encephalitis of unknown cause.

 As with many infections, the very young, the very old and the immunocompromised are at a higher risk of developing severe symptoms.

 Cause

-The La Crosse encephalitis virus is a type of arbovirus called a bunyavirus.
-The Bunyavirales are mainly arboviruses.
+The La Crosse encephalitis virus is a type of arthropod-borne called a bunyavirus.
+Bunyaviruses are mainly arboviruses.

 Most cases of LAC encephalitis occur in children under 16 years of age.
 LAC virus is a zoonotic pathogen cycled between the daytime-biting treehole mosquito, Aedes triseriatus, and vertebrate amplifier hosts (chipmunks, tree squirrels) in deciduous forest habitats.
 The virus is maintained over the winter by transovarial transmission in mosquito eggs.
 If the female mosquito is infected, she may lay eggs that carry the virus, and the adults coming from those eggs may be able to transmit the virus to chipmunks and to humans.

 Anyone bitten by a mosquito in an area where the virus is circulating can get infected with LACV.
 The risk is highest for people who live, work or recreate in woodland habitats, because of greater exposure to potentially infected mosquitoes.

-Diagnosis

 Prevention

 People reduce the chance of getting infected with LACV by preventing mosquito bites.
 There is no vaccine or preventive drug.

 Prevention measures against LACV include reducing exposure to mosquito bites.
 Use repellent such as DEET and picaridin, while spending time outside, especially at during the daytime - from dawn until dusk.
 Aedes triseriatus mosquitoes that transmit (LACV) are most active during the day.
 Wear long sleeves, pants and socks while outdoors.
 Ensure all screens are in good condition to prevent mosquitoes from entering your home.
 Aedes triseriatus prefer treeholes to lay eggs in.
 Also, remove stagnant water such as old tires, birdbaths, flower pots, and barrels.